Xerxes004/heltec-e-ink-rp2040/README.md

 ## Contributing

 Please feel free to make pull requests for new screen support and bug fixes!
+Since this project is still in its infancy, pull requests may be delayed until I finalize the interfaces (especially the drawing library).

 See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for requirements.